 Kids in hot cars

-Never leave children alone in a carAfter rescuing 20 per cent more children from locked cars last summer than the previous year NRMA Motoring & Services is again urging parents not to leave children locked in cars.
-NRMA Motoring & Services in conjunction with 'Kidsafe' has developed the 'Hot Cars' brochure to warn of the dangers of leaving children locked in cars.
+Never leave children alone in a carAfter rescuing 20 per cent more children from locked cars last summer than the previous year the NRMA is again urging parents not to leave children locked in cars.

 On a typical Australian summer day, the temperature inside a parked car can be 30° - 40°C hotter than outside the car.